pimotte/nomic/README.md

 **366** *Tit for Tat*

-The Sender in a Transfer X can add conditions to those outlined in the rules that make that specific Transfer X valid.
+The Sender of a Transfer X can add extra conditions to Transfer X in addition to those outlined in the rules.
+If these extra conditions contradict the conditions in the rules, the Transfer can never be valid.
 The Receiver must post a comment describing the resolution of these extra conditions with validity as a result, before he can accept the Transfer.